-In this rhetoric question spoken by Jesus 2,000 years ago, it emphasized the fact that this world would be in a state where there is no faith when Jesus comes a second time (For more information, please refer to article Weeds and Wheat).
-If Jesus comes to judge a faithless world, who would be saved?
+In the above rhetoric question asked by Jesus 2,000 years ago, He emphasized the fact that there is no faith when He comes a second time (For more information, please refer to article Weeds and Wheat).
+If Jesus comes to judge a faithless world, there is no one to be saved.

-It is clear, therefore, that the purpose of Jesus’ second coming spoken of in Luke is not for the purpose of judgment.
-Then what is it?
-It is to first restore faith.
-According to the Bible, Jesus comes a second time to a faithless world to restore faith, then, He will judge the world afterwards so that there will be those with faith who could be saved.
+Thus, it is clear that the purpose of Jesus’ second coming recorded in Luke 18 is not for the purpose of judgment.
+Firstly, Jesus must restore faith and then carry out judgement afterwards so that there will be those with faith who could be saved.

 Let us first take a look at the prophecies about Jesus’ coming on the Judgment day.

 Isaiah 66:15-16 See, the Lord is coming with fire, and his chariots are like a whirlwind; he will bring down his anger with fury, and his rebuke with flames of fire.
 For with fire and with his sword the Lord will execute judgment on all people, and many will be those slain by the Lord.

 In both the Old and New Testaments of the Bible, we can see Jesus’ appearance on the judgment day.
 It is with fire.
 And His purpose is to execute judgment.
 Those who do not know God will be punished while those who believe and obey the gospel will be saved.

 Oppositely, let us look at the records of His coming to restore faith before the judgment.

 This prophecy spoken by Jesus about His second coming is thoroughly different from that of the Judgment day.
 That is because His appearance and purpose of coming differs from that of the Judgment day.
 At His second coming, Jesus appears on the clouds of heaven, with the purpose of gathering his elect for their salvation.